 The menu offers a few single-ingredient meals like pear, zucchini, and prunes, and lots of fruit and veggie blends like Kale, Avocado, Green Apple, Chia and Pitaya Pineapple Spinach Banana Coconut Oil.
 Keep an eye out for limited-edition seasonal flavors as well.

 Best Cereal: Happy Baby Oats & Quinoa Baby Cereal

-Baby cereal is still a popular first food for many families and we love Happy Baby’s Oats & Quinoa blend.
+Baby cereal is still a popular first food for many families, and we love Happy Baby’s Oats & Quinoa blend.
 It’s made from organic oats and organic quinoa, which have been finely ground into a powder.
 It’s fortified with iron and vitamin C, which helps the body absorb iron.

-This cereal is easy to store and scoop since It comes in a resealable pouch.
+This cereal is easy to store and scoop since it comes in a resealable pouch.
 It’s also quick and easy to prepare since there’s no cooking involved.
-Simply add water, breastmilk or formula, mix, and serve.
+Simply add water, breastmilk, or formula, mix, and serve.
 The cereal can be made thinner for younger babies by adding more liquid and thicker for older babies by adding less liquid or more cereal.

 Best Budget: Gerber Organic

-The OG of prepared baby food, Gerber offers one of the most extensive selections of baby foods for all ages and stages, but its organic line stands out as one of the most affordable organic options on the market today.
+The OG of prepared baby food, Gerber offers one of the most extensive selections of baby foods for all ages and stages.
+And its organic line stands out as one of the most affordable organic options on the market today.
 Gerber’s organic meals are Project Non-GMO verified and available in glass jars, pouches, and bowls.
 There's also organic rice and oat cereals and tons of finger foods like puffs, yogurt melts, and teething crackers to choose from.